outline/outline-onprem/README.md

 </p>

 <p align="center">
-  <i>An open, extensible, wiki for your team built using React and Node.js.<br/>Try out Outline using our hosted version at <a href="https://www.getoutline.com">www.getoutline.com</a>.</i>
+  <i>An open, extensible, knowledge base for your team.<br/>Try out Outline using our hosted version at <a href="https://www.getoutline.com">www.getoutline.com</a>.</i>
 </p>

 <br/>

 ## Outline on-prem

 Deploy Outline on-premises to manage all of your data within your own cloud environment.
 This repository contains all the necessary scripts to install and run the enterprise edition of Outline on-prem.
+Please refer to the [On Premise Guide](https://wiki.generaloutline.com/share/13dec265-c002-4c73-8025-75981f29b0d0) during installation.

 ## Simple reference deployment (15-20 min)